Rostom35/vGen/README.md

 <a name="new_page.js_new"></a>

 ### new page.js()
+NovationPage an HTMLElement which is respensible for loading component from <b>modules</b> to the container.<br/>
              Modules are described in a json file see [views/news](#external_views/news) to get more informations on the config file

 <a name="createElementFromSelectorOrID"></a>